Skip to content

 What the research says

-Military research on march-related injuries consistently shows that injury rates increase dramatically when load exceeds 30% of bodyweight or when volume increases exceed 20% per week.
+The two strongest predictors of foot-march injury in Knapik's 2014 review (PubMed 25399383) are load over 30% of bodyweight and weekly-volume increases above 10-15%.
 The 10% rule is conservative - and that is the point.
-Every study shows that conservative progression prevents injuries while aggressive progression causes them.
+Every cited study shows that conservative progression prevents injuries while aggressive progression causes them.

 Man doing standing calf raises on a park bench before a ruck